 Key Features and Capabilities of a Digital Twin

-A digital copy of a physical device or a piece of equipment precisely replicates its properties and characteristics.
-Digital twins allow users to build models of physical objects in a virtual environment and track their behavior.
+A digital copy of a physical device precisely replicates its properties and characteristics.
+Digital twins allow users to create 3D models of physical objects in a built environment and track their behavior.

 - 3D representation

-A 3D representation is an exact visual copy created using all the parameters of a physical device.
-Such visualization creates a nearly real-life experience and allows you to easily grasp the data presented in analytic reports.
+A 3D representation is an exact visual copy of a physical device.
+It creates a nearly real-life experience, helping you quickly understand the data in analytic reports.

 Find out metaverse capacities and embrace virtual world solutions

 The simulation software of a digital twin puts a virtual model of a physical device into a virtual environment.
 It also changes the environment’s parameters to track the device’s behavior in different conditions.

 A digital twin is capable of bringing users a real-time data model.
 It visualizes the connections between the elements of a physical device or system.
 It permits you to label data and delivers a transparent view of operations and processes.

 This feature lets users view models on a standalone workstation or a mobile device.
 It gives instant insight into details related to the functionality of a device or system.